Japan - Kyoto to Tokyo Tour by Out Adventures

 • Kon’nichiwa.
 Welcome to Osaka.
 And thank you for joining our gay Japan tour.
 Things kick off with a Group Meeting at 6PM where you can meet your guide and fellow travelers.
 After our Welcome Dinner you can make it an early night or grab a drink with the group at a local gay-friendly bar.
 Please note: an arrival transfer is not included in this itinerary, however detailed instructions for transportation to the hotel will be included in your trip documents.

-• Grab brunch at your leisure —we don’t converge until 12:30PM for a samurai experience.
+• Grab brunch/early lunch at your leisure —we don’t converge until 12:30PM for a samurai experience.
 You’ll learn about the warriors, dress up in costume, and even wield the traditional sword.
 Our last activity before an afternoon break will be Zen Meditation.
 Tonight we’ll go shopping at Nishiki market, then head to a cooking class to prepare our own dinner with some delicious sake.

 • We’re off to Tokyo with a stop at Lake Ashi en route.
 We’ll even ride on a colourful pirate boat.
 It gives excellent photo opportunities of Japan’s highest volcano: Mt Fuji.
 Once we arrive in the world’s biggest super city and check in to our hotel, consider joining us for an optional dinner in the Shinjuku entertainment district.